charmoniumQ/PROBE/docs/lib_interpos/README.md

    Users of shared systems (e.g., HPC) would likely not have root access.
    Non-privilege may be relaxed to **user-level**:
    SLRP should be able to implemented at a user-level as opposed to kernel-level.
-   Non-privilege implies user-level, but not the converse.
+   Non-privilege implies user-level, but user-level does not imply non-privilege.

 3. **Completeness**:
    The SLRP should trace as many sources of information from the host as possible, although there are some that may be too impractical to trace.